kvyuan/FraudTransactionDetection/README.md

-# FraudTransactionDetection
+# CreditCardTransactionFraudDetection
-This is the code base for big data science course project at the University of Toronto
+This is the code base for MIE1628 big data science course project at the University of Toronto

+## Authors:
+Hao Yuan
+Sheng Gao
+Zunan Li
+Xin Zhong
+Miti Modi